June 8, Wednesday

 I like to think I would have stopped.
 I like to think I would have been riveted to the spot and you couldn’t have torn me away.
 And after hearing Bell’s awe-inspiring performance of Lalo’s Symphonie Espagnole with the Israel Philharmonic last night, I am amazed by the people who didn’t stop.
 Well, maybe they don’t breathe either.

-Our coIMG_3128ncert tickets were a gift from our friends—the same wonderful people who’ve been so extraordinarily kind to us this entire trip.
+Our concert tickets were a gift from our friends—the same wonderful people who’ve been so extraordinarily kind to us this entire trip.
 There’s really no way to say thank you for such a glorious experience, and that’s what it was.
 Yes, the concert hall is beautiful.
 Indeed, the orchestra is superb.
 And of course, conductor Michael Stern is a treat.
 But Joshua Bell is a whole body experience.

 If you’re interested, here’s the experiment https://www.youtube.com/watch?v=hnOPu0_YWhw